 When it comes to the upper body, the pull up test (also called the chin up test) is the ultimate measure of strength and endurance.

-All you need for this test is a pull up bar and your body.
+All you need for this test is a pull up bar or a power tower and your body.

 Note: a straight horizontal bar is best and the standard for most tests.